JLX0/MetaLLM-GPT/README.md

 ```
 <hr/>

-* A working OpenAI API key with GPT-3.5 and/or GPT 4 access.
+* OpenAI API key with GPT-3.5 and/or GPT 4 access.
 You can get one from
 [here](https://platform.openai.com/account/api-keys).

 # Example usages